HelloWorld017/node-alsong/README.md

 ### `alsong(file [, parseLyric (Default: true)])`
 Finds lyric by location of file.
-Returns promise which resolves lyrics.
+Returns a promise which resolves lyrics.

 Example:
 ```js